 - To book, check prices or availability for Calypso Inn Backpackers Resort

-Located in the Central Business District (CBD), United Backpackers is in the perfect spot to explore the city of Melbourne.
+Located in the Central Business District (CBD), United Backpackers is one of the hostels in Australia Melbourne that is in the perfect spot to explore the city.
 You’ll find lockers for your belongings and a manned reception which is open 24 hours.
 The onsite bar makes it easy to find others to explore with.
-They even have female only dorm rooms too.
+For those of us going to Australia alone, it's easy to meet other solo travellers in their female only dorm rooms.

 - Prices start from £26 for a 12 bed dorm per night.